-Dr Helen Pierce is Lecturer in British Art at the University of Aberdeen having previously worked as postdoctoral research fellow at the University of York’s Centre for Renaissance and Early Modern Studies, and two years as an Associate Lecturer for the Open University.
+Pierce has previously worked as postdoctoral research fellow at the University of York’s Centre for Renaissance and Early Modern Studies, and two years as an Associate Lecturer for the Open University.
 She has also held research fellowships at the Paul Mellon Centre for Studies in British Art, the Folger Shakespeare Library in Washington DC and the Huntington Library in Pasadena, California and is a Fellow of the Higher Education Academy.